jtackaberry/reascripts/README.md

 It works by installing a "CC Sync" JSFX onto each track whose CCs you want to sync, and running the Lua script "Sync MIDI CCs on Track Select" which will stay running in the background.
 This script needs to be run on startup, which you can do using SWS's "Set global startup action" function.
-Then, when select a track that is monitoring for MIDI, it will set that track to (exclusively) output to a MIDI output device of your choice (i.e. your control surface).
+Then, when you select a track that is monitoring for MIDI, it will set that track to (exclusively) output to a MIDI output device of your choice (i.e. your control surface).
 The CC Sync JSFX coordinates with the background Lua script so that when a track is selected, it outputs all CC values on all channels that it's observed, which ultimately get sent to the MIDI hardware output